 Abscessed Tooth: A Dental Emergency

-Many people begin to realize that they have an abscessed tooth when they feel a pain deep down inside their tooth, extreme sensitivity to hot and cold, or discomfort when biting or chewing.
+People usually begin to realize that they have an abscessed tooth when they feel a pain deep down inside their tooth, extreme sensitivity to hot and cold, or discomfort when biting or chewing.
 Some people may experience a strange type of taste (which could be caused by pus leaking from the tooth or gums).

 Chances are, however, that your dental problems started far before the dental pain or symptoms even arrived.

-Signs of an abscessed tooth could include:
+Signs of an abscessed tooth could include the following:

 •sensitivity to hot or cold